UniversalAptronym/Hearth-Box/README.md

  You will need:

 ## __For regular use__
- **Warning:** This is publically visible. *It should not match any usernames, passwords, or emails below*.
+ **Warning:** The Web URL for your Hearth box is publically visible. *It should not match any usernames, passwords, or emails below.
+It should also not match any usernames, passwords, or emails which you use for anything else.*

-- **Web URL** (this is the URL you and others will use to access your Pi's services) **(IMPORTANT: This is publically visible and SHOULD NOT MATCH ANY USERNAMES BELOW)**
+- **Web URL** (This is the URL you and others will use to access your Pi's services)

-- **CasaOS username** (this is the username you use to log into your Pi through a web browser)
+- **CasaOS username** (This is the username you use to log into your Pi through a web browser)
-- **CasaOS password** (this is the password you use to log into your Pi through a web browser)
+- **CasaOS password** (This is the password you use to log into your Pi through a web browser)
-- **Nextcloud username** (this is the username you use to log into your home server storage, and an alternative secure communication service)
+- **Nextcloud username** (This is the username you use to log into your home server storage, and an alternative secure communication service)
-- **Nextcloud password** (this is the password you use to log into your home server storage, and an alternative secure communication service)
+- **Nextcloud password** (This is the password you use to log into your home server storage, and an alternative secure communication service)

 ### __Optional: For Databag, a secure communication app which is clunkier than Nextcloud but has better operational security__
-- **Databag username** (this is your username for the secure communication app) (Important: Do not ever set your browser to autocomplete this username)
+- **Databag username** (This is your username for the secure communication app) (Important: Do not ever set your browser to autocomplete this username)
-- **Databag password** (this is your password for the secure communication app) (Important: Do not ever set your browser to autocomplete this password)
+- **Databag password** (This is your password for the secure communication app) (Important: Do not ever set your browser to autocomplete this password)

 ## __For regular use - Full Home Server Only__

 ### __Usernames and passwords you'll need during installation or for changing your system later__
 **IMPORTANT:** None of these passwords should be the same as the others!
 - **Raspberry Pi hostname** (`hostname`.local is the name your Pi goes by when your computer talks to it)
-- **Raspberry Pi username** (this is the username you use to log into your Pi through the terminal) (if you don't know what that is yet, don't worry)
+- **Raspberry Pi username** (This is the username you use to log into your Pi through the terminal) (if you don't know what that is yet, don't worry)
-- **Raspberry Pi password** (this is the password you use to log into your Pi through the terminal)
+- **Raspberry Pi password** (This is the password you use to log into your Pi through the terminal)
-- **Cloudflare email** (this is the email you use for a free account with a service which lets you receive and manage your web URL)
+- **Cloudflare email** (This is the email you use for a free account with a service which lets you receive and manage your web URL)
-- **Cloudflare password** (this is the password you use to receive and manage your web URL)
+- **Cloudflare password** (This is the password you use to receive and manage your web URL)
-- **Nginx email** (this is the email you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
+- **Nginx email** (This is the email you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
-- **Nginx password** (this is the password you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
+- **Nginx password** (This is the password you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
-- **Databag admin password** (this is your administrator password for the secure communication app)
+- **Databag admin password** (This is your administrator password for the secure communication app)

 ### __Recorded information__
 You will also need to record the following information during this installation.
 You should record this information somewhere offline, where you won't lose it.